Get a $4,000 Loan Online with Fast Approval

 Eligibility Requirements

-To apply for a $4000 loan with 1F Cash Advance, you must meet the minimum criteria.
+To apply for a $4,000 loan through 1F Cash Advance, you must meet the following basic criteria.

 Availability and maximum amounts vary by state.